 We talk a lot about up- and cross-selling in the ecommerce world, but what about downselling?

-Andrew Alexander of Limitless Academy countered, “While traditional sales training suggests a tripwire product of $20 or less and then offering a higher-priced upsell after the purchase, we found the downsell process to work just as effectively.”
+Andrew Alexander of Limitless Academy countered, “While traditional sales training suggests a tripwire product of $20 or less and then offering a higher-priced upsell after the purchase, we found the down-sell process to work just as effectively.”

 In explaining the logic, Alexander asked, “How many times have you spent more than $50 at the grocery store and then you decided to pick up a candy bar while checking out because it’s only another dollar or two?”

-“When I first released one of my programs, the price for enrolement was $149.
+“When I first released one of my programs, the enrollment price was $149.
 Immediately after the purchase, we offered our NLP Practitioner Training program for $68—this gave us a 60% conversion rate of orders after checkout.
 For other businesses, we’ve seen great success selling front-end products for $60 and then offering a $15 or $20 item after-the-fact as a no-brainer to add-on.”

 By far the singular, most immediate way to increase AOV, for all ecommerce websites, is to install SwiftERM.
-The accuracy of personal product selection for each individual, in realtime, monetising impressions, makes the average increase in AOV between 10 – 15%, as illustrated in published case-studies.
-As further proof of viability a free trial is available to everyone.
+The accuracy of personal product selection for each individual, in real-time, monetising impressions, makes the average increase in AOV between 10 – 15%, as illustrated in published case studies.
+As further proof of viability, a free trial is available to everyone.
 SwiftERM is a Microsoft Partner Company.

 Boost AOV and Grow Revenue